 Please note, though, that if someone moves out of an address temporarily, a single person discount does not always apply, even when only one person remains; we have to consider whether their main residence has changed (see the related page 'How your sole or main residence affects your Council Tax' for more information on this).
 For example, if a couple share a property but one partner moves out for three months to work abroad, the remaining partner won’t usually qualify for a single person discount because the home address is still classed as the absent partner’s main residence.

-You can claim a single person discount online - look under Top Tasks on this page.
+You can claim or cancel a single person discount online - look under Top Tasks on this page.

 What if you are getting a single person discount but your circumstances change?

 If you are getting a discount but your circumstances change so it no longer applies, (if, for example, someone else moves in with you or your child becomes 18), the law says you must contact us within 21 days.
 If you don't, you can be fined £70.00.
 If you still don't inform us after that, you can be fined another £280.00.

 You can use the online form under Top Tasks to tell us when the discount no longer applies.

 Does the council check up on single person discount claims?